tkw1536/GitManager/README.md

     In the case where multiple repositories should be cloned into the same folder, it is inconvenient to always give the full path to that folder in the configuration file.
 For this reason GitManager supports the concept of a group.
 A group can be started by prefixing a line with the ">" character.
-A group takes two arguments: A path to a folder all repositories should be cloned into, and a pattern to be used for repository origins.
-The second argument is optional.
+A group takes one argument.
+A path to a folder all repositories should be cloned into.
 This is best illustrated in the form of an example:
      ```
     # We can create a group to store all our atom-related projects.
     # All repositories are automatically available in the ~/AtomProjects folder.